 Tannins: As they relate to wine, Tannins are contained within grape skins, seeds and stems.
-When we sip on a wine, tannins bind to proteins in our saliva which ultimately causes a drying out sensation.
+When we sip on wine, tannins bind to proteins in our saliva which ultimately causes a drying out sensation.
 The degree of this feeling can vary from person to person, but typically, the more tannins that are present – the dryer a wine will seem.

 For example, a “sweet” wine with a high tannic content is still classified as a sweet wine because of its residual sugar content – even though it may taste dry.

-Acidity: Often confused with tannins, acid is affects the flavor of wine rather than the feel of it in your mouth.
+Acidity: Often confused with tannins, acid affects the flavor of wine rather than the feel of it in your mouth.
 Immature grapes contain high levels of acidity.